Password Protected Live Streaming: What You Need to Know in 2025

 Digital Rights Management (DRM)

 Once your live streams finish, you’ll probably want to save the video for future re-use and as on-demand content.
-DRM protects your on-demand content from screen recording and ripping (when someone grabs video chunks from the network).
+DRM protects your on-demand content from screen recording and content ripping, where malicious users capture video chunks as they stream over the network.

 Watermarking